Pseudogap phase and fractionalization: Predictions for Josephson junction setup: Josephson current with dephasing parameter

 \section{Josephson current with dephasing parameter}

-\subsection{Electric field parallel to $\mathbf{Q_0}$}
+\subsection{Electric field parallel to $\mathbf{Q_{0}}$}

-In this appendix, we discuss the difficulty of detecting the Josephson current's oscillation after a finite time $t$ the electric field is switched on.
-For times $t \gg r_0$, the transient current and also $\theta_0^\prime \rightarrow 0$.
-As a consequence, at a finite time, the Josephson current for fractionalized PDW is given by

-where we have redefined $\alpha=2 \mu_\Delta/\hbar$.
-We can observe that the current becomes independent of the modulation wavevector $Q_0$, if we study the current after time $t>r_0$, the electric field is turned on.
+This appendix discusses the procedure to obtain the average Josephson current with the dephasing parameter.
+Initially at $t=0$, the phase of the CDW order is given by $\theta^{\prime}(0)=Q_{0}\delta=C_{2}$.
+Similarly, one can set $\phi(0)=Q_{0}\delta+\gamma$, where $\gamma$ is a constant.
+The zeroth order solution for $\phi$, thus becomes

+Putting this in Eq.~(\ref{eq:mCurPDW}), we obtain the $I_{J}(t)$, which we integrate numerically over a fixed time to get the average $\langle I_{J}\rangle$.
+Notice, the cosine-integral dependence of $\delta$ in $\phi_{0}$ generates a higher harmonics of oscillation of $\langle I_{J}\rangle$ with $\delta$.
+Thus, it becomes difficult to extract the PDW modulation wavevector in this setup.

-\subsection{Electric field perpendicular to $\mathbf{Q_0}$}
+\subsection{Electric field perpendicular to $\mathbf{Q_{0}}$}

-No such complications arise when the JJ is set up so that the wavevector is perpendicular to the electric field.
-In this case, although $r_0=0$ and the transient current cannot survive, yet $\theta_0^\prime = Q_0 \delta$.
+No such complications arise when the JJ is set up is such that the wavevector is perpendicular to the electric field.
+In this case, although $r_{0}=\eta=0$ and the transient current cannot survive, yet initial $\theta_{0}^{\prime}(0)=Q_{0}\delta$.
+Similarly, one can set $\phi(0)=Q_{0}\delta+\gamma$, where $\gamma$ is a constant.
 Here $\delta$ denotes the phase difference between the CDW wavevector in the two terminals.
-Consequently, the dependence of the Josephson current on the $Q_0$ survives in this setup even for finite $t$.
+Consequently, the zeroth-order solutions become

+Putting these expressions in the Eq.~(\ref{eq:mCurPDW}), we can evaluate average current, which shows clear modulations with $\delta$.